Collapse

 Collapse interface

-Toggles between broadband and frequency-selective ducking.
-In spectral mode, only the frequency range defined by the sidechain input is attenuated.
+Switches the active input between broadband and frequency-selective ducking.
+In spectral mode, only the frequency range defined by the input and EQ curve is attenuated.
 Broadband mode applies uniform gain reduction across the full spectrum.

 Lookahead